naturalis/galaxy-tool-edentity-metabarcoding-pipeline/README.md

 - [Programmatic Execution via Galaxy API](#programmatic-execution-via-galaxy-api)
 - [citations](#citations)

 This repository provides a Galaxy tool wrapper for executing the [edentity](https://pypi.org/project/edentity/) metabarcoding pipeline within the Galaxy environment.
-It enables reproducible and scalable analysis of amplicon sequencing data using [Snakemake](https://snakemake.readthedocs.io/) and `vsearch`, generating Exact Sequence Variants (ESVs) for downstream analysis.
+It enables reproducible and scalable analysis of amplicon sequencing data using [Snakemake](https://snakemake.readthedocs.io/).
+It denoises amplicon sequences using `vsearch` to generate Exact Sequence Variants (ESVs).

 > **Note:**
 > Taxonomic identification is not included.
 The ESVs can be used as input for other taxonomic assignment tools.